adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 quadratic voting is used to describe the different in relative *concern* between different elections. so quadratic voting is used to signal differences between categorically incomparable things. this is useful because the options are very unlikely to have "clone splitting", all the things being compared aren't substitutable range voting is used to score options *within* an election, things that could be substitutable and are in the same category, so it allows conservation of accuracy even in the face of similar options

+the problem with using no nomination systems and simply allowing all options with weights is that of noise and selection. in such a system, the only way candidates can gain attention from potential voters is through their own marketing or outreach, which inherently favors those with access to outreach resources, whatever they may be we want it to be possible for genuinely good options to *gradually* gain the attention of the electorate through nothing but the ladder of attention from the lowest levels of excitement. once an option has genuine traction, we would like to present that option for everyone else's consideration, but only once its real. there would be too much noise otherwise.

+Nomination thresholds and noise reduction in resource voting elections Nomination thresholds should get more costly as:
+Voters in the electorate increases
+Voters in the election increases
+Existing nominees increases
+Number of elections decreases?

+the power of nomination buckets is that it makes is *always possible* for even an obscure choice to make it into mainstream attention, it might just take a while!

 ---
 layout: chapter-title
 ---

 # 📖 partial common ownership

-or a brief rant about cumulative advantage, the wealth rachet, and the inherent uselessless of landlording. should this section graze the ethical theory? if someone is born into a world where some small group has the legal right of ownership to almost everything, has this person really been born into a world where they can actually freely pursue their welfare and happiness to the same degree as others? ownership and control is an absolutely essential element of real freedom, but at the same time it's impossible for us to simply "calculate" how much everyone should have, since different people want different things. this is the single useful insight of market theory, but I think it's pretty easy to demonstrate that our ideas of property ownership, especially ownership of truly finite resources like land, both create inefficient markets and are inherently unethical. hint at future "libertarian hangover" talk
+or a brief rant about cumulative advantage, the wealth ratchet, and the inherent uselessness of landlording. should this section graze the ethical theory? if someone is born into a world where some small group has the legal right of ownership to almost everything, has this person really been born into a world where they can actually freely pursue their welfare and happiness to the same degree as others? ownership and control is an absolutely essential element of real freedom, but at the same time it's impossible for us to simply "calculate" how much everyone should have, since different people want different things. this is the single useful insight of market theory, but I think it's pretty easy to demonstrate that our ideas of property ownership, especially ownership of truly finite resources like land, both create inefficient markets and are inherently unethical. hint at future "libertarian hangover" talk

 ---